glynnbird/birdreader/README.md

 You can export your Google Reader subscriptions using [Google Takeout](https://www.google.com/takeout/).
 Download the file, unpack it and locate the subscriptions.xml file.

-You can import this into BirdReader with
+You can import this into BirdReader with:

 ```
   node import_opml.js subscriptions.xml